Break Into Books BINGO

 Teens and their moms hang out, talk about books, and eat snacks!
-The next meeting will be Tuesday, December 30th at 6:00 PM.
+Our next meeting will be Tuesday, December 30th at 6:00 PM.
 Please note the special meeting time.
 We’ll discuss Stardust by Neil Gaiman and then watch the movie.
 Bring your opinions, your appetite, and a list of books you’d like to discuss in the future!
 To reserve your copies of the book, please call the library for more information at 726-1103 or stop at the front desk.
 New members are always welcome!

 And for January: